mslinn/jekyll_all_collections/README.md

-These inconsistencies mean that combining the standard three collections of files provided as `site` attributes will create a new collection that is difficult to process in a consistent manner:
+These inconsistencies mean that combining the standard three collections of files provided as `site` attributes will create a new collection that is difficult to process consistently:

 ```ruby
 # This pseudocode creates `oops`, which is problematic to process consistently
 oops = site.all_collections + site.pages + site.static_files
 ```

-`oops`, above, is difficult to process because of inconsistencies in the provided attributes, and how the attributes are constructed.
+`oops`, above, is difficult to process because of inconsistencies in the provided attributes and how the attributes are constructed.

 ### Solving The Problem

-The generator normalizes these inconsistencies by utilizing the `APage` class, and filtering out HTML redirect files.
+The generator normalizes these inconsistencies by utilizing the `APage` class and filtering out HTML redirect files.

 The `all_collections` collection contains `APage` representations of `site.collections`.